influxdata/flux/docs/SPEC.md

 Options are mutable.
 An option can hold different values during its lifetime.

-Below is a list of all options that are currently implemented in the Flux language:
+Below is a list of some built-in options that are currently implemented in the Flux language:

 * now
 * task